luetkemj/aglet-cartographer/README.md

 Running the build script will remove the existing dist directory, run all linters and tests, and run webpack to build an es5 transpiled, uglified, bundle located in the dist directory.

+## Type Checking

+This project uses [Flow](https://flow.org/en/) for static type checking.

+`yarn flow`

 ## Tests

 This project uses jest for unit tests, code coverage reports, and component snap shots.

 To run tests in watch mode: `yarn test:watch`

-To run lint all code and run all tests: `yarn test`
+To run lint all code, run all tests with a coverage report, and type check with flow: `yarn test`

 ## Style guide